-CHECK ONE: Initial Certification 12 Month Anniversary Update (Multi-year contracts only.)
-Updated Certification because of change of information contained in the most recently filed certification or twelve-month anniversary update.
+CHECK ONE: Initial Certification 12 Month Anniversary Update (Multi-year contracts only.) • cause of change of information or twelve-month anniversary

 GIFT CERTIFICATION:

 As used in this certification, the following terms have the meaning set forth below:

 - "Contract" means that contract between the State of Connecticut (and/or one or more of it agencies or instrumentalities) and the Contractor, attached hereto, or as otherwise described by the awarding State agency below: - 2) If this is an Initial Certification, "Execution Date" means the date the Contract is fully executed by, and becomes effective between, the parties; if this is a twelve-month anniversary update, "Execution Date" means the date this certification is signed by the Contractor; - 3) "Contractor" means the person, firm or corporation named as the contactor below; - 4) "Applicable Public Official or State Employee" means any public official or state employee described in C.G.S. §4-252(c)(1)(i) or (ii); - 5) "Gift" has the same meaning given that term in C.G.S. § 4-250(1); - 6) "Principals or Key Personnel" means and refers to those principals and key personnel of the Contractor, and its or their agents, as described in C.G.S. §§ 4-250(5) and 4-252(c)(1)(B) and (C).